can you write your own prenup and have it notarized can you write your own prenup and have it notarized

 Consulting a lawyer becomes imperative when crafting a prenup in a non-community property state.
 Such states have unique laws governing marital property division, making generalized templates inadequate.
 Legal counsel ensures the prenup aligns with state-specific legal criteria, such as those found in New York or California.

 Legal advice also proves beneficial if the prenup must adhere to specific timing requirements.
 For example, some states mandate a waiting period between presenting the prenup and the wedding date.
-Understanding and complying with these stipulations help prevent the prenup’s invalidation.
+Understanding and complying with these stipulations helps prevent the prenup’s invalidation.

 Situation Reason